G-Core/product-documentation/documentation/cdn/grafana-terraform/manage-a-cdn-resource-with-terraform.md

 Here is an example.
 Let's say you want to create an origin group with the following parameters:

 - <span style="color:#FF5913">example_terraform</span> — name of the origin group that will be displayed in Terraform,
-- <span style="color:#FF5913">example group</span> — the name of the origin group that will be displayed in the Gcore control panel,
+- <span style="color:#FF5913">example group</span> — the name of the origin group that will be displayed in the Gcore Customer Portal,
 - the "Use next upstream" option is disabled,
 - <span style="color:#FF5913">one.com</span> and <span style="color:#FF5913">two.com</span> — the active origins,
 -  <span style="color:#FF5913">three.com</span> — the backup origin.